scaleflex/next-cloudimage-responsive/README.md

 ###### Type: **function ({ event, setLoaded }) {}** | Default: **undefined**

-A function to be executed after the image is loaded
+A function to be executed if the image is failed to load.

 ```jsx
 <Img